 Daily Limitation of an EIN and Security Enhancement

 To ensure fair and equitable treatment for all taxpayers, the IRS limits EIN issuance to one per responsible party per day.
 This limitation is applicable to all requests for EINs whether online, by telephone, fax, or mail.
 We apologize for any inconvenience this may cause.
-Please see IR-2019-58 for information about a security enhancement to the EIN application process starting on May 13.
+Please see IR-2019-58 for information about a security enhancement to the EIN application process.

 Applying for an EIN